FACT CHECK: President Trump's False Claims On Migrant Caravan, Tax Cuts

 Reporters traveling with the caravan and the migrants themselves say they haven't seen any Middle Easterners in the group.

 While it's not unheard of for people from the Middle East to try to cross the border illegally from Mexico, it is extremely rare.
-Of more than 300,000 people apprehended last year trying to cross the southern border illegally, fewer than 100 came from countries in the Middle East, according to data gathered by Customs and Border Protection.
+Of more than 300,000 people apprehended last year trying to cross the Southern border illegally, fewer than 100 came from countries in the Middle East, according to data gathered by Customs and Border Protection.

 Tuesday afternoon the president acknowledged, after some back-and-forth with a reporter, that he had no proof there are Middle Easterners in the Central American caravan.

 "There's no proof of anything," Trump said.
-But he insisted the caravan and illegal immigration in general pose a serious threat to the country.
+But he insisted the migrants and illegal immigration in general pose a serious threat to the country.

-"Certainly you have people coming up through the southern border from the Middle East and other places that are not appropriate for our country," Trump said.
+"Certainly you have people coming up through the Southern border from the Middle East and other places that are not appropriate for our country," Trump said.
 "And I'm not letting them in."

-Trump has promised to focus on hot-button issues like illegal immigration and the Supreme Court in the home-stretch of this year's campaign season.
+Trump has promised to focus on hot-button issues like illegal immigration and the Supreme Court in the homestretch of this year's campaign season.

 "This will be the election of the caravan, Kavanaugh, tax cuts, law and order, and common sense.
 That's what it is," Trump told supporters in Houston Monday night.